-- Find some TV shows you’ve never watched, make sure they aren’t about babies or families, get all 4, 6, or even 10 seasons and watch them all in a row.
-Do this with many different shows.
+- Find some TV shows you’ve never watched, make sure they aren’t about babies or families, get all 4, 6, or even 10 seasons and binge watch them.

 - Make dates with your partner and with friends — get in some quality time and either take your mind off the wait, or vent about it.
 Either works – and you’ll be out of the house doing it.

 - Plan to run all those annoying errands you never get around to – go on, do it.
 They’ve got to be done sometime, and menial tasks are a great way to occupy a period of time, say two weeks.

 - Go shopping and buy something that makes you feel good – even if it’s little like lip gloss or nail polish.
 It’ll pick your spirits up and keep you distracted.
 This is best done with a friend, so you don’t spend all day just thinking about the wait.